Presencial, Online, Streaming

 Syllabus:

-• Organizations and Programs at regional level.
+• Bodies and Programmes at regional level.

-• Organizations and Programs at European level.
+• Bodies and Programmes at European level.

 TOPIC 3.
-Aid Beneficiaries
+Beneficiaries of aid

 Objectives: